kbaesler/Wave/docs/source/features.rst

 ArcFM Model Names
 ------------------------------
-The ArcFM Solution provides a way to identify ESRI tables based on a user defined key that they call ArcFM Model Names.
-These model names can be assigned at the table and field level allow for cross-database or generic implementations of customziations.
+The ArcFM Solution provides a way to identify ESRI tables and fields based on a user defined key that are call ArcFM Model Names.
+These model names can be for cross-database or generic implementations for customziations.
 However, they must be accessed using a singleton object, which tends to lead to the creation of class helper.

-In order to simplfy the accessing of model name information, several extension methods were added to those ESRI objects that support ArcFM Model Names.
+In order to simplfy the accessing of model name information, several extension methods were added to the ESRI objects that support ArcFM Model Names.

 The extension methods for the ``IFeatureClass`` and ``ITable`` interfaces that have been added.